iTwin/itwinjs-core/docs/learning/frontend/QuantityFormatting.md

 #### Overriding Default Formats

-The `QuantityFormat` provides the method `setOverrideFormats` which allows the default format to be overridden.
+The `QuantityFormatter` provides the method `setOverrideFormats` which allows the default format to be overridden.
 These overrides may be persisted by implementing the [UnitFormattingSettingsProvider]($frontend) interface in the QuantityFormatter.
 This provider can then monitor the current session to load the overrides when necessary.
-The class [LocalUnitFormatProvider]($frontend) can be used store settings to local storage and to maintain overrides by iModel as shown below:
+The class [LocalUnitFormatProvider]($frontend) can be used to store settings in local storage and to maintain overrides by iModel as shown below:

 ```ts
     await IModelApp.quantityFormatter.setUnitFormattingSettingsProvider(new LocalUnitFormatProvider(IModelApp.quantityFormatter, true));